-Top Tips for ‘Big Five’ African Safari Photography
+Safari Photography: Top Tips for the ‘Big Five’ in Africa

-For anyone going on an African photo safari, spotting the Big Five – the lion, leopard, elephant, rhino and buffalo – is a clear aspiration.
+For anyone going to Africa for some safari photography, spotting the Big Five – the lion, leopard, elephant, rhino and buffalo – is a clear aspiration.
 While the term ‘Big Five’ used to refer to the most dangerous and challenging animals to hunt, the guns have now been replaced by cameras as these five animals continue to be the most prized shot.
 But how do you capture these animals at their best?
 Wildlife photographer Alan Hewitt, who facilitates regular African photo safaris, shares some insider tips.

 Text by Fernanda Hurtado Ortiz, images by Alan Hewitt & Samuel Cox